michaelrachlitz/Magento1_easy/README.md

 # Magento 1 Module for Easy Checkout #

-This is the Magento 1 module for DIBS Easy Checkout, for more information see the following
+This is the Magento 1 module for NETS Easy Checkout, for more information see the following

 [Easy Checkout](http://tech.dibspayment.com/easy/)